linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 Columbia Business School, Columbia University

-The last 20 years has seen a significant development in valuation models.
-Up to the 1990s, the premier model, in both text books and practice, was the discounted cash flow model.
+The last 20 years have seen a significant development in valuation models.
+Up to the 1990s, the premier model, in both textbooks and practice, was the discounted cash flow model.
 Now alternative models based on earnings and book values—the so-called residual earnings model and the abnormal earnings growth model, for example—have come to the fore in research and have made their way into the textbooks and into practice.
 At the same time, however, there has been a growing skepticism, particularly in practice, that valuation models don't work.
 This finds investment professionals reverting to simple schemes such as multiple pricing that are not really satisfactory.
-Part of the problem is a failure to understand what valuations models tell us.
+Part of the problem is a failure to understand what valuation models tell us.
 So this paper lays out the models and the features that differentiate them.
 This understanding also exposes the limitations of the models, so skepticism remains—indeed, it becomes more focused.
 So the paper identifies issues that have yet to be dealt with in research.

 The skepticism about valuation models is not new.
 Benjamin Graham, considered the father of value investing, appeared to be of the same view:

 The concept of future prospects and particularly of continued growth in the future invites the application of formulas out of higher mathematics to establish the present value of the favored issue.
 But the combination of precise formulas with highly imprecise assumptions can be used to establish, or rather justify, practically any value one wishes, however high, for a really outstanding issue.

-— Benjamin Graham, The Intelligent Investor,  $4^{\text{th}}$  rev. ed., 315-316.
+— Benjamin Graham, The Intelligent Investor,  $4^{\\text{th}}$  rev. ed., 315-316.

-One might hesitate is calling a valuation model a "formula out of higher mathematics", but Graham's point is that models can be used to accommodate any assumption about the future.
+One might hesitate in calling a valuation model a "formula out of higher mathematics", but Graham's point is that models can be used to accommodate any assumption about the future.
 This is behind current skepticism: valuations are very sensitive to assumptions about the cost of capital and growth rates (the "continued growth" that Graham highlights).
 Valuation is about reducing uncertainty about what to pay for an investment but, given the uncertainty about these and other inputs, how certain can we be?

 This paper lays out alternative valuation models and evaluates their features.
 Three themes underlie the discussion.
 First, we require that the models be consistent with the theory of finance.
 Second, valuation involves accounting, so accounting theory as well as finance theory comes into play.
 Third, valuation models are a tool for practical valuation, so the respective models are judged on how they perform or do not perform (as a practical matter), with the emphasis is on caveat emptor.

 # 1. Valuation Models

 All valuation models start with the idea that the value of an investment is based on the cash flows it is expected to deliver.
 This idea is noncontroversial in economics because it ties back to the premise that individuals are concerned with consumption and cash buys consumption.
 An investment is current consumption deferred to buy future consumption, and it is future cash that buys that consumption.
 So the value of an investment is the present value of the cash that it is expected to deliver.
 Cash given up to buy the investment has a time value, so expected future cash must be discounted for the time value of money.
-Further, it there is a risk of not receiving the expected cash, the expectation must be discounted for that risk.
+Further, if there is a risk of not receiving the expected cash, the expectation must be discounted for that risk.
 Accordingly, value is the present value of (discounted) expected cash flows.

 ```d2
 # Valuation Models Overview